byu-cpe/Maeser/sphinx-docs/development/discord.md

 ### Bot

-You will want to define a bot icon and username here.
+You will want to define a bot **icon** and **username** here.
 This will be as if you are creating an account for the bot as a person (username and user icon).

-If you were unable to obtain a token earlier, you can always reset the token with the `Reset Token` button on this page.
+Generate your **Discord bot token** by clicking the button labeled `Reset Token`. **Copy this token to `config.yaml`** (in the `discord_token` field).

+> **Note:** If you ever lose your bot token, you can generate a new token using `Reset Token`.
+Be sure to update `config.yaml` as well.

-You will also want to scroll down to the `Privileged Gateway Intents` section.
+You will also want to scroll down to the `Privileged Gateway Intents` section and enable the following intents:

-The following must be ticked `enabled` in order for the bot to run properly. **It will not work if these are not marked.**

 - Server Members Intent
 - Message Content Intent

+Be sure to save your changes before leaving this page.

+### OAuth2

+This is a key part of the setup process.
+Scroll down to "OAuth2 URL Generator" and select `bot`; a new menu labeled "Bot Permissions" will appear below the OAuth2 URL Generator.
+The following options (all under "Text Permissions") must be ticked enabled in order for the bot to run properly. **It will not work if these are not marked.**

 - Send Messages
 - Send Messages in Threads
 - Send TTS Messages